scalatra/scalatra-website/guides/testing.md

 #### How do I set a servlet init parameter?

-scalatra-test is built on an embedded Jetty server, so it does not read your web.xml.
-Most things you can do in a web.xml can be done from the context on the tester object.
-In this case, call this in the constructor of your servlet:
+scalatra-test is built on an embedded Jetty server, so it does not read your `web.xml`.
+Most things you can do in a `web.xml` can be done from the context of the tester object.
+Call this in the constructor of your servlet:

 ```scala
 servletContextHandler.setInitParameter("db.username", "ross")